angeljayakumar/world-happiness-analytics/README.md

 <h1 style="color:#C71585;">World Happiness Analytics (2015–2024)</h1>

 This project explores World Happiness Report data from 2015 to 2024 to understand how health and family support influence national happiness.
 It covers data cleaning, visual analysis in Tableau, and statistical testing.
-A predictive model is also built to explore future trends.
-The project includes an interactive Streamlit app to make insights more accessible and engaging.
+A predictive model is also built to explore future trends.The project features an interactive Streamlit app with fun little games based on real happiness score data, making insights more engaging and easy to explore.

 ![Happiness Word Cloud](data/images/happiness_wordcloud.png)